-When the school is notified that a pupil has a medical condition, the process outlined below will be followed to decide whether the pupil requires an IHP.
+When the school is notified that a pupil has a medical condition, the process outlined below will be followed to decide whether the pupil requires an IHP or asthma/allergy card.

 The school will make every effort to ensure that arrangements are put into place within 2 weeks, or by the beginning of the relevant term for pupils who are new to our school.